Upper Land / Matango

 The Wind Palace’s event flag stops abruptly, never incrementing past a small value.
 There are minimal pieces of event code that react to higher values, including Grandpa’s cut line.
 Other values correspond to a deleted boss fight: there’s three possible values depending on the state of the boss.
 Different music also plays when these phantom values are set.

 Considering how much of this material remains in the code, it was probably a late change.
-I always thought those rooms were out of place in the Underground Palace.
+(A huge thanks to Queue for the detailed explanation.)

 These shots of Matango show a non-mushroom citizen (test?), and a bigger castle.